With only a handful of ingredients, this Garlic & Parmesan Roasted Brussels Sprouts recipe really will be The Best Brussels Sprouts of Your Life!

 How To Make Roasted Brussels Sprouts

-- Add the prepared brussels sprouts to a sheet pan.
+- Add the prepared Brussels sprouts to a sheet pan.

 - Drizzle with olive oil.